The Department's 15-second eCycling Television Commercial

 Counties that have addressed methods for the separate collection and recycling of computers and video display devices in their solid waste management plans and municipalities for local computer and video display device recycling programs are eligible for the grants under the Statewide Electronics Recycling Program.
-Grant awards will be a maximum of $15,000 for counties and $5,000 for municipalities.

 Electronic Manufacturers that will recycle my old electronic device for free.